Painful intelligence: What AI can tell us about human suffering: Logic and symbols as an alternative approach

 One reason for the current popularity of neural networks is that processing high-dimensional sensory data is precisely what they are good at.
-In fact, it is clear by now that neural networks operate in a completely different regime from such logic-based expert systems.
-There are no categories, and no symbols, in the inner workings of neural networks: What they typically operate on is numerical, sensory input such as images, or some transformations of such sensory input.
-Raw grey-scale values of pixels are kind of the opposite of neat, well-defined categories.
+As we have seen, neural networks operate in a completely different regime from such logic-based expert systems.
+There are no categories and no symbols in the inner workings of neural networks: What they typically operate on is numerical, sensory input such as images, or some transformations of sensory input.
+Raw gray-scale values of pixels are kind of the opposite of neat, well-defined categories.
 As such, neural networks and logic-based systems can complement each other in many ways.
-Usually the categories used by a logic-based system need to be recognized from sensory input, so a neural network can tell the logic-based system whether the input is a cat or a dog.
-In particular, a neural network can take sensory data as input, and its output can \textit{identify the states} used in action selection; to begin with, it can tell the planning system what the current state of the agent is.
-In Chapter~\ref{dual.ch} we will consider in more detail this fundamental distinction between two different modes of intelligent information-processing, which are found both in AI and human neuroscience.
+Usually, the categories used by a logic-based system need to be recognized from sensory input: a neural network can tell the logic-based system whether the input is a cat or a dog.
+In particular, a neural network can take sensory data as input, and its output can identify the \textit{states} used in action selection; to begin with, it can tell the planning system what the current state of the agent is.
+In Chapter~\ref{dual.ch}, we will consider in more detail this fundamental distinction between two different modes of intelligent information-processing, which are found both in AI and human neuroscience.